Code-Institute-Submissions/mysan91-MS3_/README.md

   * When testing the responsivness for the BenQ, All of the sites and content adjust fine and worked well.

 ## Deployment

-The following steps i made to deploy the project on to the github page.
+#### Requirements
+* Python3
+* Github account
+* Heroku account
+* MongoDB account

+### Clone the project

-1. Log in to the github account.
+* Log in to GitHub and go to the repository you want to clone.
-2. Pick the repositorie with the name Milestoneprojecttwo.
+* Click on the green button with the text Code.
-3. After you click on the repositorie push the settings button.
-4. Scroll down to the Github pages under the source section.
-5. Click on the none bar and change it to Master.
-6. Save the changes!
-7. The page then did refresh and the page is published at
+* Click on “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application

 ### Deploymen Mongo DB
 Mongo DB is used for tha database in this project